MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/make-bag-aggfunction.md

 **Arguments**

-* *Expr*: Expression of type `dynamic` that will be used for aggregation calculation.
+* *Expr*: Expression of type `dynamic` that is used for aggregation calculations.
-* *MaxSize* is an optional integer limit on the maximum number of elements returned (default is *1048576*).
-MaxSize value cannot exceed 1048576.
+* *MaxSize* is an optional integer limit on the maximum number of elements returned.
+The default is *1048576*.
+MaxSize value cannot exceed *1048576*.

 **Note**

-A legacy and obsolete variant of this function: `make_dictionary()` has a default limit of *MaxSize* = 128.
+A legacy and obsolete variant of function `make_dictionary()`, has a default limit of *MaxSize* = 128.

 **Returns**

-Returns a `dynamic` (JSON) property-bag (dictionary) of all the values of *Expr* in the group which are property-bags (dictionaries).
+Returns a `dynamic` (JSON) property-bag (dictionary) of all the values of *Expr* in the group, which are property-bags.
 Non-dictionary values will be skipped.
-If a key appears in more than one row, an arbitrary value (out of the possible values for this key) will be chosen.
+If a key appears in more than one row, an arbitrary value, out of the possible values for this key, will be selected.

 **See also**

-Use the [bag_unpack()](bag-unpackplugin.md) plugin for expanding dynamic JSON objects into columns using property bag keys.
+Use the [bag_unpack()](bag-unpackplugin.md) plugin for expanding dynamic JSON objects into columns that use property bag keys.

 **Examples**